-In this context, the Committee reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2019, with management.
-The Committee also receives from PwC the matters required to be discussed by Statements on Auditing Standards.
+In this context, the Committee reviewed and discussed the Association's audited consolidated financial statements for the year ended December 31, 2020, with management.
+The Committee also reviews with PwC the matters required to be discussed by Statements on Auditing Standards.
 Both PwC and the Association's internal auditors directly provide reports on significant matters to the Committee.

 The Committee approves all non-audit services provided by PwC.
-In 2019 PwC was engaged for tax services and the Committee concluded these services were not incompatible with maintaining the auditors' independence.
+In 2020, PwC was engaged for tax services and the Committee concluded these services were not incompatible with maintaining the auditors' independence.

-Based on the foregoing review and discussions, and relying thereon, the Committee recommended that the Board of Directors include the audited consolidated financial statements in the Annual Report for the year ended December 31, 2019 and for filing with the FCA.
+Based on the foregoing review and discussions, and relying thereon, the Committee recommended that the Board of Directors include the audited consolidated financial statements in the Association's Annual Report to Stockholders for the year ended December 31, 2020 and for filing with the FCA.